 Why choose Polyjacking.com for concrete repair?
 We take pride in the outstanding reputation we have established.
 We are committed to quality and we are long-standing members of the Home Builders Association and the Better Business Bureau.
 We will get your concrete back to its original level and prevent future soil erosion beneath the concrete.

-Residents in Kansas City, MO are used to snowy and icy winters.
+Residents in Kansas City and the surrounding area are used to snowy and icy winters.
 But what is different in the past few years is the extent and number of icy, snowy storms that this area has endured.
 These long, extended periods of ice and snow will affect your concrete and in the spring, you may see the damage that the harsh winter has caused.

 When water freezes, it expands, and, adding the constant freeze-thaw cycles with a lot of moisture, the potential for concrete damage increases.
 One of the effects that cause extreme weather conditions is D-cracking.
 D-cracks are closely spaced cracks along the joints of the concrete.

 If you find concrete damage in the spring after the extreme weather of the winter months, contact Polyjacking.com.
 We have the products and experience to get your concrete repaired in Kansas City, MO.